All About Water Recycling And Reuse - Recycled water and reclaimed water

 • Recycles water is subject to a series and array of quality testing to make sure that it is safe for use;

 • There is a minimal health risk associated with exposure to chemical contaminants.
-This has been reported by the National Research Council (NRC) wherein the reviewed current wastewater treatment have found;
+This has been reported by the National Research Council (NRC), wherein the reviewed current wastewater treatment has found;

-• Another NRC authors reported that the government could extend so much help to increase public confidence and trust in wastewater treatment programs for drinking – the potable water as well as provide consistent maximum level of protection across the nation;
+• Other NRC authors reported that the government could extend so much help to increase public confidence and trust in wastewater treatment programs for drinking – potable water as well as provide a consistent maximum level of protection across the nation;

-Nonetheless, perhaps the people's greatest challenge before it is fully accepted as drinking recyclable wastewater is not legislative or technological, but it's psychological.
+Nonetheless, perhaps the people's greatest challenge before it is fully accepted as drinking recyclable wastewater is not legislative or technological but psychological.

-This is the biggest hurdle that must be conquered and defeated, the public's mindset and insight about recycled water.
+The biggest hurdle must be conquered and defeated: the public's mindset and insight about recycled water.

 The Benefits of Water Recycling and Reuse

-Recycled water has been gradually accepted by the public.
-Thus its tremendous impacts on the community increase as it can be used almost in any way, so long as it is treated to a certain level fit for its intended purpose.
+The public has gradually accepted recycled water.
+Thus, its tremendous impact on the community increases as it can be used almost in any way, as long as it is treated to a level that fits its intended purpose.
 It has helped to ensure a diversified water supply that can be carried to the next generations.

 The use of recycled water has some benefits, which include: